 Review the query that your component sends.
 Ensure that it follows the Coveo Cloud query syntax (see Coveo Cloud Query Syntax Reference).
 This query can be sent in your selected tab, search interface, or as part of custom code you have written.

 You can view the final query your component sends in the Network tab of your browser Developer Console.
 For each performed query, two

 v2/events are sent.
 The second one contains the sent query.

 When the issue is for the user or guest account:

-- When allowing anonymous access to your Coveo component, ensure you have created a guest user (see Creating a Guest User Profile for Your Community).
+When allowing anonymous access to your Coveo component, ensure that you have created a guest user (see Creating a Guest User Profile for Your Community).
 Also ensure that this user is part of a profile that is allowed to access your component, and respects all of the above criteria.